jimeh/build-emacs-for-macos/README.md

 ### Examples

-To download a tarball of the `master` branch (Emacs 28.x) and build Emacs.app from it:
+To download a tarball of the `master` branch (Emacs 28.x as of writing) and build Emacs.app from it:

 ```
 ./build-emacs-for-macos